kcccr123/ue-reinforcement-learning/README.md

 ## About The Project

-Deep reinforcement learning framework designed specifically for integration with Unreal Engine.
+A deep reinforcement learning framework designed specifically for integration with Unreal Engine.

-Made for both developers and non-programmers, the library supports native code alongside Blueprint visual scripting, enabling users to implement learning agents within their Unreal projects regardless of their programming background.
+Made for both developers and non-programmers, the framework supports native code alongside Blueprint visual scripting, enabling users to implement learning agents within their Unreal projects regardless of their programming background.

-The framework features a minimal setup process to get you started fast.
-Its design makes it straightforward to set up training environments and experiment with different reinforcement learning algorithms without hassle.
+Features a minimal setup process to get you started fast.
+The design makes it straightforward to set up training environments and experiment with different reinforcement learning algorithms without hassle.

+Below is an library overview video demonstrating an implementation of the framework with a basic example.
+You can find more information and documentation at the [GitHub repository wiki](https://github.com/kcccr123/ue-reinforcement-learning/wiki).

 <a href="https://www.youtube.com/watch?v=M2tfriFZwVQ" target="_blank">
   <img src="https://img.youtube.com/vi/M2tfriFZwVQ/0.jpg" alt="Watch the video" style="max-width:100%;">
 </a>

 ### Built With